Nihil96/semos-react/lectures/lecture_11/lecture_11.md

 ## Making Asynchronous API Calls with Redux Thunk

 One of the most common tasks in modern applications is making asynchronous API calls.
 Redux by itself only handles synchronous actions, but with Redux Thunk, we can work with asynchronous actions as well.

-### What is Redux Thunk?

-Redux Thunk is a middleware that allows you to write action creators that return functions instead of action objects.
-Inside these functions, you can perform asynchronous logic such as fetching data from an API and then dispatch the appropriate action based on the API response.

 ### Why Use Redux Thunk?